goschtl/zope/ldappas/trunk/src/ldappas/README.txt

 developed and has already been registered under the name `fake_ldap_adapter`.

-Now that the LDAP adapter is regsitered, we can instantiate the LDAP
+Now that the LDAP adapter is registered, we can instantiate the LDAP
 authentication:

   >>> auth = ldappas.authentication.LDAPAuthentication()